-There is nothing like a cross-country road-trip to capture the spirit of being an American.
-While cliché, there is truth to what they say – the freedom of nothing but you, your car, an open road, and infinite possibilities ahead of you somehow defines us as Americans in a way.
-Our life, our freedom, and a million ways to go.
-What do we choose?
+There is nothing like a cross-country road trip to capture the spirit of the United States.
+While cliché, there is truth to what they say – the freedom of nothing but you, your car, an open road, and infinite possibilities ahead of you feels inherently American.
+So which way do we go?

-In this case, I chose to drive from San Diego, CA to Pittsburgh, PA.
-The road-trip was a cathartic experience, as I left my life in San Diego – family, friends, loved ones – in order to make the transition to Pittsburgh for a graduate program at Carnegie Mellon.
-With each new day on the road, I slowly but surely lifted out of the funk that had overtaken my life, working in administration in San Diego for years before I made the big decision to plunge into graduate school on the other side of the United States.
-The challenge of the logistics on the road and the surprises that seemed to come with every turn were exactly what I needed.
+The first time, I chose to drive the northern route from San Diego, CA to Pittsburgh, PA.
+The road-trip was a cathartic experience, as I left my life in San Diego in order to make the transition to Pittsburgh for a graduate program at Carnegie Mellon.
+With each new day on the road, I slowly but surely rediscovered that spirit inside of me that had been dulled by years of routine and disconnectedness.
+The challenge of the logistics on the road and the surprises that seemed to come with every turn was food for the soul.
 My dad always gently reminded me that change and new environments bring new ideas.
-Now I finally see what he’s talking about.
-I guess if you agree that we are all in a constant state of evolution, this trip definitely sped up my process just a tad. 😉
+This trip drove that wisdom home.

 Day 1: Las Vegas, NV